tatou-tatou/Themes/Mousse/README.md

 - Non-Arch users seem to have difficulties installing it.

 ##Sxhkd
 Sxhkd is the recommended keybind daemon for Bspwm.
-Written by the same developper, it allows some very interesting keybinds (like chains or vim-like "modes") and the use of mouse buttons.
+Written by the same developer, it allows some very interesting keybinds (like chains or vim-like "modes") and the use of mouse buttons.

 If the interface becomes mouse driven, the program-launcher menu and the window-manipulation menu become more important than resizing windows.
 In order of importance, I would suggest:
 - `<ModKey> + Left Click` to move the windows.